Jumpst3r/Opt_ML_project/README.md

 ### Goal of this project

-Benchmark our batch particle swarm optimization (PSO) algorithm in the context of adversarial attacks, comparing it with a set of reference whitebox attacks.
+Benchmark our batch particle swarm optimization (PSO) algorithm in the context of adversarial attacks / adversarial training, comparing it with to a set of reference whitebox attacks.

-*The main question:* Whether zeroth order optimization (such as PSO) methods bring any benefits in terms of speed or GPU memory consuption in the context of adverserial training / attacks as they do not rely on computational graphs and gradients like many classical whitebox attacks do.
+**The main question:** Whether zeroth order optimization (such as PSO) methods bring any benefits in terms of speed or GPU memory consuption in the context of adverserial training / attacks as they do not rely on computational graphs and gradients like many classical whitebox attacks do.

-*Why do we care:* adverserial attacks can be used in a benign way to augment existing datasets with new adverserial data.
+**Why do we care:** adverserial attacks can be used in a benign way to augment existing datasets with new adverserial data.
 In this context speed and GPU memory consumption are relevant factors which can have a large impact on practical limitations and adversarial image generation rates.

 ### Requirements and reproducability (important)
 This project has the following dependencies (install via anaconda / pip):